folkertvanheusden/Dog/README.md

 Adapt app/wrapper.sh to let it use the correct port in case the ESP32 is not connected to /dev/ttyUSB0.
 Then run: `xboard -fUCI -fcp app/wrapper.sh` (this requires 'socat' to be installed).

+The program also has a integrated text-interface.
+For that just run it and enter "tui".

 To build it for Linux:

 	cd app/src/linux-windows